Making Organic Gardening Fertilizer at Home

 Pest control is a challenge in any garden.
 Using chemical pesticides is the fastest way to get rid of the pests but the problems still reappear and the garden or the cultivation come to depend more on pesticides which prove to be less effective and more costly.

-using a range of methods, with planning and coordination not to poison nature and not kill the organisms that will assist, pest control is possible.
+By using a range of methods, with planning and coordination not to poison nature and not kill the organisms that will assist, pest control is possible.
 Complete pest eradication should not be the goal.

 Soil Pests